RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/RunningFunFolDes.md

-# Running FFL
+# Running FunFolDes
-This entry list the main requirements to execute a simple **FFL** run.
+This entry list the main requirements to execute a simple **FunFolDes** run.

 # Problem setup
 Let's assume that we have: